 - Accepted Countries

-The FXCM platform is easy to navigate around and new customers will find it is a simple matter to answer most common questions via the FAQs section of the site.
-A comprehensive knowledge base and education centre also offers a lot of information about trading strategies for beginners or experts.
+The FXCM platform is easy to navigate around and new customers will find it is a simple matter to answer the most common questions via the FAQs section of the site.
+A comprehensive knowledge base and education center also offers a lot of information about trading strategies for beginners or experts.

 The knowledge base features video tutorials as well as traditional written content.
-Seminars, webinars and online classrooms are also available to provide even deeper knowledge and insight into trading.
+Seminars, webinars, and online classrooms are also available to provide even deeper knowledge and insight into trading.
 New traders may benefit from opening a Demo account to learn more about forex trading without risking their own cash.

 Opening An Account

-It’s relatively easy to open an account with FXCM straight away and the trading platform is available for desktops, laptops, Macs and mobile devices.
+It’s relatively easy to open an account with FXCM straight away and the trading platform is available for desktops, laptops, Macs, and mobile devices.

 Traders can open an account with a minimum of £300 deposit.
 Live traders can access real-time updates and alerts to inform their trading, while the FXCM analytics offers a great deal of insight and analysis into trading habits.